drscotthawley/aeiou/README.md

     `git add *.ipynb aeiou/*.py; git commit` and then `git push` to get your changes to back to your fork on GitHub.

-7. Then send a Pull Request from your fork to the main `aeiou` repository.
+7. Then send a Pull Request from your fork to the `dev` branch of this original `aeiou` repository.

 ## Attribution